Z-yq/MegaTTS3/readme.md

 **Model Download**

-The pretrained checkpoint can be found at [Google Drive](https://drive.google.com/drive/folders/1CidiSqtHgJTBDAHQ746_on_YR0boHDYB?usp=sharing) or [Huggingface](https://huggingface.co/ByteDance/MegaTTS3).
+The pretrained checkpoint can be found at [ModelScope](https://modelscope.cn/models/ACoderPassBy/MegaTTS-SFT/summary) .
 Please download them and put them to ``./checkpoints/xxx``.

 > [!IMPORTANT]
-> For security issues, we do not upload the parameters of WaveVAE encoder to the above links.
-You can only use the pre-extracted latents from [link1](https://drive.google.com/drive/folders/1QhcHWcy20JfqWjgqZX1YM3I6i9u4oNlr?usp=sharing) for inference.
-If you want to synthesize speech for speaker A, you need "A.wav" and "A.npy" in the same directory.
-If you have any questions or suggestions for our model, please email us.
->
-> This project is primarily intended for academic purposes.
-For academic datasets requiring evaluation, you may upload them to the voice request queue in [link2](https://drive.google.com/drive/folders/1gCWL1y_2xu9nIFhUX_OW5MbcFuB7J5Cl?usp=sharing) (within 24s for each clip).
-After verifying that your uploaded voices are free from safety issues, we will upload their latent files to [link1](https://drive.google.com/drive/folders/1QhcHWcy20JfqWjgqZX1YM3I6i9u4oNlr?usp=sharing) as soon as possible.
->
+> unofficial version!!!
-> In the coming days, we will also prepare and release the latent representations for some common TTS benchmarks.

 ## Inference